 Features of USB4

 The USB4 standard offers a number of improvements over previous versions.
-Perhaps the most notable is the increased data transfer speed of up to 40 Gbps.
+Perhaps the most notable is the increased data transfer speed of up to 40 Gbps (and up to 80 Gbps/120 Gbps in the latest USB4 V2.0 specification).
 This makes USB4 a great choice for connecting high-performance devices like external hard drives, graphic cards, and docking stations.

 The USB4 standard also has the USB PD (USB power delivery) feature.
 This is a specification used for high voltage power supply and fast and efficient charging.
-With USB PD, USB4 can supply power of up to 100 watts.
+With USB PD, USB4 can supply power of up to 100 watts (and up to 240W via Extended Power Range).

 How to identify USB4

-The USB C connector have been standardized in USB4.
-To identify a USB4, look for the following features:
+The USB C connector has been standardized in USB4.
+To understand USB4 architecture, look for the following features:

 What is USB3.0

 USB 3.0 is the third major version of the Universal Serial Bus (USB) standard for interfacing computers and electronic devices.
-USB 3.0 adds a new transfer mode called SuperSpeed or SS, which can transfer data at up to 625 MB/s, over 10 times as fast as the USB 2.0 standard.
-The maximum throughput of a USB 3.0 connection is about 500 MB/s, while the maximum throughput of a USB 2.0 connection is about 60 MB/s.
+USB 3.0 (SuperSpeed) adds a new transfer mode that offers a maximum theoretical signaling rate of 5 Gbps (~500 MB/s actual throughput), which is over 10 times as fast as the USB 2.0 standard.

 What is USB 3.1

 USB 3.1, released in July 2013, is the successor to USB 3.0.
 It is the fourth major version of the cabled USB connections for interfacing computers and electronic devices.
-It increases bandwidth by doubling the speed of all links (universal serial bus) and uses less power.
-USB 3.1 adds a new transfer mode called SuperSpeed+ or SS+, which can transfer data at up to 1,250 MB/s, over two times as fast as the USB 3.0 standard.
-The maximum throughput of a USB 3.1 connection is about 1,115 1MB/s, while the maximum throughput of a USB 3.0 connection is about 500 MB/s.
+It increases bandwidth by doubling the speed of all links and uses less power.

 What is USB 3.2